-This error/issue can be caused by following situations:
+This error/issue can be caused by the following situations:

-- Partition issues on your external USB drive
+- Partition issues on your external USB device

 - Virus infected PC

-You can follow below solutions to resolve the above-explained problem applied for both USB flash drives and larger external hard drives.
+Follow below-explained solutions to resolve USB device not detected problem applied to both USB flash drives and larger external hard drives.

-Sometimes, very simple trick can fix unrecognized USB device problem.
+Sometimes, a very simple trick can fix not detected USB device problem.
 Follow below steps to apply this trick.

-- Step 2: Reconnect power cable and restart your computer.
+3: Reconnect the power cable and Start your computer.

-If all USB ports are working fine then you need to check for driver because sometimes old drivers can prevent the drive to connect to the computer and shows device malfunctioned message.
+If all USB ports are working fine then you need to check for latest USB driver installed on the computer.
+Because sometimes old drivers can prevent the drive to connect to the PC and shows device malfunctioned message.
 To check driver status follow below steps.

-- Step 1: Open Run dialog box by pressing windows + R key and then type devmgmt.msc and click on OK.
+1: Press Windows + R key together and then, type devmgmt.msc in the run dialogue box and click on OK.